mcordier/lambda-haskell/README.md

 ```

 Enter your expression at the prompt and press Enter.
 The interpreter will then parse and evaluate the expression, displaying the result.

-## Contributing

-Contributions to the Lambda Calculus Interpreter project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to include more specific instructions or details about your project!